Scenedesmus: Drop-in fuels

 Isoprenoids are considered important metabolites that can be utilized as drop-in fuels, often as alkane chains.
 Scenedesmus conducts a pyruvate/glyeraldehyde 3-phosphate non-mevalonate pathway to synthesize isoprenoids.
 However, isoprenoid yields were too low (1.5~15 mg per 10 liter of Scenedesmus culture when cells reached 0.5-0.6 g L^{−1}) to be considered viable for future drop-in fuel production.

 Wastewater management

 Scendesmus species are often able to grow in wastewater or other side streams and are thus regularly cultivated in such streams.

 In a study comparing the efficiency of ammonia and phosphorus removal from an agroindustrial wastewater by Chlorella vulgaris and Scenedesmus dimorphus, Scenedesmus exhibited better efficiency of removing ammonia in cylindrical bioreactor while both algae removed phosphorus from the wastewater to the same extent.
 Algal Turf Scrubber (ATS) is one of many technologies that utilize algae for treating variety of wastes and industrially polluted waters.
-An algal turf scrubber in Florida, for example, removed phosphorus at a cost of $24 per kg whereas engineered wetland processes removed phosphorus at a cost of $77 per kg.
+An algal turf scrubber in Florida, for example, removed phosphorus at a cost of $24 per kilogram, compared to $77 for engineered wetland processes.
 While removing metallic wastes as well as organic substrates, growing Scenedesmus biomass could be utilized for producing cattle feeds, organic fertilizers, paper, construction paper, and biodiesel.